International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 *   **ISRaD_extra_flat_incubation_date.csv** - Incubation data and associated information (Incubation, Layer, Profile, Site, Metadata)

 ## Versioning
-The names of the data files reflect the current version with the following format **(data name)(vX)(date).(format)**, where **data name** tells what data this is (ie. ISRaD_extra_flat_layer), **vX** refers to the latest official version number (X), **date** tells the date of the most recently updated development version, and **format** is the file type.
+The names of the data files reflect the current version and modification date in the format **(data name)(vX)(date).(format)**, where **data name** tells what data this is (ie. ISRaD_extra_flat_layer), **vX** refers to the official ISRaD version number (e.g. "v1.2.3"), **date** gives the date when the data were compiled, and **format** is the file type.

 ## Data Structure

-The ISRaD database is built from templates that each describe a single data set.
-Because we want to include many kinds of radicoarbon data including fractionation schemes as well as components like interstitial gases and dissolved organics, the template has separate tabs for each kind of information.
-Most contributors will not fill in everything, but the main database structure builds on information from the template.
+The ISRaD database is compiled from individual template files, each of which describes a single data set (i.e. linked to a DOI).
+In ISRaD we strive to incorporate radicoarbon data collected at many different spatial and temporal scales: from laboratory fractionations to gaseous fluxes and dissolved organics sampled in the field.
+Accordingly, the ISRaD database is structured as a list of hierarchically linked tables that each record a different dimension of data.
+IN

 <figure>